-Essential Living’s brand and their developments demand an IT infrastructure which reflects the organisation’s forward-thinking attitude and values.
+Essential Living’s brand and their developments demand an IT infrastructure for residential build which reflects the organisation’s forward-thinking attitude and values.
 They, and us, advocate moving away from the traditional siloed approach to building systems (WiFi, IP Telephony, CCTV, Door Access etc.) and instead to integrate many of these systems into a single building network.
 This saves duplication of cost both during construction and ongoing, while creating an IT Infrastructure ready to respond to technology changes throughout the lifespan of the building.

 Curve IT are thrilled to be working with Essential Living on their programme of developments.
 The flag-ship new-build Dressage Court, located in Bethnal Green, London, opened last month (May 2017).
 Read on to find out how we worked with them to deliver the IT infrastructure required to support their residents – to the timescales, budget and quality standards they required.

 - The IT infrastructure for residential build to reflect the Essential Living brand values – professional service, high quality, convenience, reliability and longevity.